shadowbq/robust-atd/README.md

 ### Robust (DOT) Configuration file

-Robust can use a `~\.robust` file to load defaults in executables.
+Robust will use the `~\.robust` configuration file to load defaults into the scripts.

-The file is broken into multiple sections.
+The configuration file is broken into multiple sections.
 If you use a section you must define all the settings in that section.

-  * auth
+  * [auth]
-  * connection
+  * [connection]
-  * convict
+  * [convict]

 It is recommended to set the file to `read-write` only for the current user, and remove all world `(-)rwx` permissions.